 Pay a visit to Buffavento Castle

-Similar to Kyrenia Castle, this one was also built for defense purposes at 950m above the sea level with picturesque views of the bay.
+Like Kyrenia Castle, this one was also built for defense purposes at 950m above sea level with picturesque views of the bay.
 Walk around the hallways and look out from big stone windows typical for the 11th century Byzantine architecture.
 Visiting the castle would definitely be one of the best things to do in Kyrenia that you won’t regret.

 Entrance fee: FREE